danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/08 Setup alerts on metrics for Azure Database for PostgreSQL server Single Server/readme.md

 ## Exercise 1: Create metric alerts using the Azure Portal

-This exercise shows how to, create alerts on metrics for Azure Database for PostgreSQL Single Server.
+This exercise shows how to create alerts on metrics for Azure Database for PostgreSQL Single Server.

 **Tasks**